Case Results

 Our young client was facing an Emergency Protective Order/Domestic Violence Order which would tarnish his record for the rest of his life and would require explanation at every job interview and public service opportunity that requires a background check.
 Thanks to our attorney’s due diligence, he was able to attend the hearing and have the case dismissed that very day, saving our client a lifetime of explanations and limited opportunities.

-Jail Time Dismissed for Assault in The Fourth Degree
+- Jail Time Dismissed For Assault In The Fourth Degree

 Our client was facing up to 365 days in jail and up to a $500 fine for a charge of assault in the fourth degree.
 The client firmly maintained her innocence throughout the process and indicated that she was acting in self-defense from her abusive ex.
 Our firm completed a thorough investigation of the facts of the case and was able to find several inconsistencies in the alleged victim’s story.
 As a result, and the fact that the client otherwise had a clean record, the prosecution chose to dismiss the charge against our client with prejudice.
-She kept her job, her freedom, and was able to look after her adorable young son.
+She kept her job, her freedom, and was able look after her adorable young son.

 Case Dismissed

-Case Resolved for Client Facing Life Sentence
+- Case Resolved For Client Facing Life Sentence

 Our client had made some mistakes while under the influence of alcohol and unfortunately injured an elderly man.
-This case received media coverage and the Commonwealth, and the Community was seeking to make an example of our client.
+This case received media coverage and the Commonwealth, and the Community were seeking to make an example of our client.
 The client had a substantial criminal record and was sure to be convicted of his persistent felony offender in the second-degree enhancement.
-The Assault 1st Degree count was litigated and preserved for possible appeal as the client was bare-handed and alleged to have made only a single punch in the case that severely and arguably unforeseeably injured the elderly individual and risked his life.
-Under the case law of the Commonwealth, it appeared to us that the charge was not legally appropriate.
+The Assault 1st Degree count was litigated and preserved for possible appeal as the client was bare handed and alleged to have made only a single punch in the case that severely and arguably unforeseeably injured the elderly individual and risked his life.
+Under the case law of the Commonwealth it appeared to us that the charge was not legally appropriate.
 The Commonwealth eventually offered to amend the charge to Assault 2nd degree which was more in line with the statute and which also did not carry the 85% parole eligibility of Assault 1st Degree.
-The client accepted the offer to a seventeen-year sentence and is now serving his sentence working toward his 20% parole eligibility date.
+Client accepted the offer to a seventeen-year sentence and is now serving his sentence working toward his 20% parole eligibility date.

 Case Resolved

-Drug Trafficking
+- Drug Trafficking

 Our client was charged with two indictments for trafficking in methamphetamine among other charges.
 He also had a persistent felony offender second-degree charge, which if valid, would have enhanced the penalty of his felony charges by a degree.
 After some research any work on his case the Commonwealth agreed to dismiss the persistent felony offender in the second-degree charge, a felony promoting contraband charge, and amend one of the class C felony trafficking charges to a class D felony possession of a controlled substance.
 After corresponding with the Commonwealth regarding several offers, the client ultimately plead to a combined sentence of only seven years on both of his trafficking indictments.